yours-org/yours-wallet/README.md

 ## Development

+### Wallet Provider API 🚀

+Documentation on integrating Panda Wallet into your decentralized web3 application can be [found here](https://panda-wallet.gitbook.io/provider-api/).

+### Contributing 🙌

 If you'd like to contribute to Panda Wallet's development, follow these steps:

 1. **Clone the Repository:** Clone the repo: